Regards AI Logo

 • If your primary challenge is forgetting to follow up with people you already know, a personal CRM is the tool you need.

-What Is a Traditional Business CRM?
+What Is a Traditional CRM?

 A traditional CRM (Customer Relationship Management) software is designed to manage the commercial relationship between a business and its customers or prospects.
 It tracks leads from first contact to closed deal, manages sales pipelines, automates email sequences, and gives sales teams a shared view of every customer interaction.